aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmfsetpalentries/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmfsetpalentries/
 ---

-The META_SETPALENTRIES record defines RGB color values in a range of<br/>                entries in the logical palette that is defined in the playback device<br/>                context.
+**Summary:** The META_SETPALENTRIES record defines RGB color values in a range of<br/>                entries in the logical palette that is defined in the playback device<br/>                context.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)